ty-everett/ts-sdk/docs/tutorials/key-management.md

   try {
     // 1.
 WalletClient Key Management
+    // Note: This tutorial requires a BSV wallet to be installed and available
-    const wallet = new WalletClient('auto', 'localhost')
+    // If you get connection errors, you may need to install a compatible BSV wallet const wallet = new WalletClient('auto', 'localhost')

     console.log('\n1.
 WalletClient Key Management')

     // Define protocol and key identifiers for wallet operations